pyvista/pyvista/doc/api/core/pointsets.rst

     mesh = pyvista.PolyData(examples.planefile)
     mesh

-This mesh can then be written to a vtk file using:
+This mesh can then be written to a .vtk file using:

 .. code:: python